Climate Change Indicators: Arctic Sea Ice

 Figure 3 shows the start and end dates of each year’s Arctic sea ice melt season, starting in 1979.
 It is based on the same satellite instruments as Figure 1.

 About the Data

 Increasing air and ocean temperatures associated with climate change are not the only factor contributing to reductions in sea ice.
 Other conditions that may be affected by climate change, such as fluctuations in oceanic and atmospheric circulation and natural annual and decadal variability, also affect the extent of sea ice.
 Determining the age of ice is an imperfect science, as there are cases where a small amount of older ice might exist within an area classified as younger, or vice versa.

-The data for Figures 1 and 2 were provided by the National Snow and Ice Data Center.
-Data for Figure 1 are also available online at: http://nsidc.org/data/seaice_index/archives.html, while Figure 2 is based on an analysis by the University of Colorado and a map published at: http://nsidc.org/arcticseaicenews/2015/10/2015-melt-season-in-review.
-The National Snow and Ice Data Center produces a variety of reports and a seasonal newsletter analyzing Arctic sea ice data.
-Figure 3 data were provided by the National Aeronautics and Space Administration and are available at: http://neptune.gsfc.nasa.gov/csb/index.php?section=54.
+The data for Figures 1 and 2 were provided by the National Snow and Ice Data Center, which produces a variety of reports and a seasonal newsletter analyzing Arctic sea ice data.
+Data for Figure 1 are available online at: https://nsidc.org/data/seaice_index/archives, while Figure 2 is based on an analysis by the University of Colorado that is available in map and graph form at: http://nsidc.org/arcticseaicenews.
+Figure 3 data were provided by the National Aeronautics and Space Administration and are available at: https://earth.gsfc.nasa.gov/cryo/data/arctic-sea-ice-melt.